College of Science and Engineering

 The mathematics major combines coursework in both pure and applied mathematics with computer applications.
 It is designed to prepare students for graduate study or for careers in business, government, and industry.
 Mathematics courses are also offered to support other programs, including business, chemistry, education, engineering, the health professions, and physics.

-Mathematics graduates often find employment with companies in technological fields such as computer science, engineering, statistics, and actuarial science, but are also highly-valued by employers in non-technological fields because of their proven problem-solving abilities.
+Mathematics graduates often find employment with companies in technological fields such as computer science, engineering, statistics, and actuarial science and are also highly valued by employers in non-technological fields because of their proven problem-solving abilities.
 A mathematics degree also provides a solid foundation for students who wish to pursue further studies.
 Departmental honors are available in Mathematics.

 Major in Physics

 The physics program at HBU provides a firm foundation in the theoretical and experimental aspects of physics.
-In addition, the physics program offers courses for non-science majors: Physics for the Liberal Arts Mind; Astronomy and the Universe; Physics of Sound.
+In addition, the physics program offers courses for non-science majors: Physics for the Liberal Arts Mind, Astronomy and the Universe, and Physics of Sound.
 Currently, the faculty is involved in theoretical, experimental, and applied physics research.
 Areas of research include biophysics and quantum mechanics.

 Teacher Certification (See College of Education and Behavioral Sciences)